Deployment Strategies Matrix

 Rolling deploy

-Replace pods or instances one at a time.
-Default in Kubernetes Deployments and most ASG configurations.
-Simple, low cost, well-understood.
+Rolling deploy replaces pods or instances one at a time.
+The default in Kubernetes Deployments and most ASG configurations.
+Simple, low cost, well-understood; the right baseline for backwards-compatible changes that do not need atomic cutover.

 Canary deploy